2002 Euro Beach Soccer League: Southern Group (Top Division)

 The Southern Group consisted of four rounds of fixtures known as stages, with one stage hosted in each of the four countries participating as shown.
 All four teams took part in each.
 In each stage, the teams played each other once.
 The nation who earned the most points at the end of the stage was crowned stage winners.

 At the end of the four stages all results were tallied up in a final league table.

 Stage 1

-The first stage took place in Marsielle, France.
+The first stage took place in Marseille, France.
 Spain finished as victors in the opening round.